amrianan/qcom-dtb-metadata/Documentation.md

 		};
 	};

-4. The `compatible` property must identify the platform and board variant.
+4. The `compatible` property in ITS file must identify the platform and board variant.

    For Qualcomm boards, use the Qualcomm vendor prefix followed by the platform and subtype.
 For example:
 	compatible = "qcom,qcs8275-iot-subtype4";